Key Takeaways

 In Delaware, ERGO NEXT ranks first overall, earning top marks for customer experience and competitive pricing across most industries.
 Users report getting bindable quotes in under 10 minutes through a fully online process, with no phone calls required.
 Its self-service portal makes COI generation instant, a feature contractors and vendors frequently praise.
 Businesses needing phone support may find response times slower, with email replies often taking 24 to 48 hours.
 Reddit and Trustpilot reviews cite slow communication after filing and settlements that feel lower than expected.

-ERGO NEXT ranks second for affordability, with savings up to 37% for hospitality and tourism operations, 28% for repair and maintenance, and 26% for manufacturing.
-It’s the best GL provider for 12 Delaware industries, solo operators and micro-businesses.
-You can find standard limits and common endorsements like additional insured and waiver of subrogation available, but businesses needing higher limits or specialized coverage may find fewer options than traditional carriers offer.
+ERGO NEXT ranks second for affordability, with savings up to 37% for hospitality and tourism operations, 28% for repair and maintenance and 26% for manufacturing.
+It ranks first among GL providers for 12 Delaware industries, including solo operators and micro-businesses.
+Standard limits and common endorsements like additional insured and waiver of subrogation are available, though businesses needing higher limits or specialized coverage won't find as many options as traditional carriers offer.

 Where ERGO NEXT performs best:

-• Solo operators or micro-businesses wanting fast, online quotes
+• Solo operators and micro-businesses wanting fast, online quotes

-• Delaware hospitality, repair or manufacturing businesses seeking savings
+• Hospitality, repair or manufacturing businesses in Delaware seeking savings

 Where ERGO NEXT performs less competitively: